 I shot a video that shows several different growers sharing their experiences with this crop.
 Missoula’s own Helen Athowe starts it off – enjoy!

 Paul Wheaton is is the tyrannical ruler of two on-line communities.
 One is about permaculture and one is about software engineering.
 There is even one for Missoula.
 Paul has written several permaculture articles starting with one on lawn care that he presented at the MUD Project 17 years ago, including articles on raising chickens, cast iron and diatomaceous earth.
 Paul also regularly uploads permaculture videos and permaculture podcasts.
-In his spare time, Paul has plans for world domination and is currently shopping for a hollowed out volcano in the Missoula area, with good submarine access.
+In his spare time, Paul has plans for world domination from his hollowed out volcano in the Missoula area, with good submarine access.

 See all of Paul’s contributions to Make it Missoula here.